Top 9 Reasons to Get Renters’ Insurance

 It is common knowledge that homeowners’ insurance is one of the basic things a homeowner should secure as soon as they buy their first home.
-As the name implies, a homeowners insurance offers protection for the property owner.
+As the name implies, homeowners insurance offers protection for the property owner.
 It covers the cost of repairing or replacing the property for damage or loss.
 In the event of theft, it also offers coverage for personal belongings.
 But what if you’re renting?
-Does homeowner’s insurance cover the renter’s personal belongings?
+Does the homeowner’s insurance cover the renter’s personal belongings?
 And which company is the best to get renters insurance from?

 Protection for your personal belongings